cgfennelly/nc-news-backend/README.md

 ## Summary

-//////This is an API with the purpose of accessing application data programmatically.
-The intention here is to mimic the building of a real world backend service (such as reddit) which should provide this information to the front end architecture.

-The PSQL database is accessed via node-postgres.

 This is an API with the purpose of accessing application data programatically.
 This project holds data for a news site, including: articles, comments and users.
 There are Test, Development, and Production instances of this data.

 This project builds a back-end service and demonstrates: